akshaykmr/oorja/docs/project-setup.md

 - Now in order to configure the environment settings for the application a file called `settings-development.json` is needed.
 A sample file called `settings-example.json` is provided. simply copy it's contents into a new file named `settings-development.json` in the same directory.
 We will fill in it's contents later.
 - Try running the app. `meteor npm start` This should start the development server at `localhost:3000`.
 Do not try using the app though as we still need to setup licode and configure it's settings in `settings-development.json`

-#### setting up licode
+#### Setting up licode

 You can install licode with [docker](http://licode.readthedocs.io/en/master/docker/) or [build it from source](http://licode.readthedocs.io/en/master/from_source/).
 It may take some time for you to set this up but remember you only need to do it once.

 Personally, I built it from source.
-I would recommend that you install licode on a cheap vps from aws/gce/digital-ocean etc. That way you can test the app on different devices amoung other advantages.
+I would recommend that you install licode on a cheap vps ubuntu 14.04 from aws/gce/digital-ocean etc. That way you can test the app on different devices amoung other advantages.
 Once you have setup licode, keep it running there using tmux or some other tool.

-Once you have setup licode, run it in the background.
 Now you will need to put in the configuration settings in `settings-development.json`

 ```
     "Nuve": {